lucienshawls/Free-Cloud-Compute/README.md

 **What you should do before connecting to the instances:**
 1. Find an available supernode and set up supernode info on GitHub.
-Generate the following GitHub Actions secrets:
+Add the following GitHub Actions repository secrets:
     - `N2N_SUPERNODE_HOST`: the host or ip address of the supernode.
     - `N2N_SUPERNODE_PORT`: the port of the supernode.
 2. Set up edge info.
 The instance will use the information below to join the virtual network.
-Generate the following GitHub Actions secrets:
+Add the following GitHub Actions repository secrets:
     - `N2N_COMMUNITY`: the community name of intranet created by N2N.
 It can be arbitrarily assigned unless the supernode has restrictions.
     - `N2N_KEY`: the secret key for AES encryption.
 It can be set arbitrarily.
 3. Run edge and connect to the supernode on your personal computer.